Buying Process · May 2026

 The Complete Legal Process

-The Two Professionals Most Americans Don't Know They Need
+The Two Professionals You Need

-The second is your avvocato — a private Italian lawyer working exclusively for you.
-The notaio does not represent your interests; they represent the transaction.
-Your attorney reviews the preliminary contract, conducts independent title searches, checks for encumbrances, verifies building permits and planning permissions, and identifies any planning violations that might complicate title.
-Budget €1,500–€4,000.
-This is not optional spending.
+Your avvocato (attorney) is a private Italian lawyer working exclusively for you.
+They review the preliminary contract, conduct title searches, verify building permits and planning permissions, and identify any issues before you are committed.
+Budget €2,000–€5,000.
+This is not optional.

-Step 1: The Codice Fiscale
+Step 1: Codice Fiscale

-Step 2: The Offer (Proposta di Acquisto)
+Step 2: The Offer (Proposta d'Acquisto)

 Step 3: The Preliminary Contract (Compromesso)